-Lately, I performed Vulnerability Scan on my website through Detectify and found this critical item to fix.
+Lately, I performed a Vulnerability Scan on my website through Detectify and found this critical item to fix.

 MX Toolbox is another SPF record checker tool along with many other emails related lookup.